4649AP/VGG-Image-Classifier-with-Frontend/README.md

-# ds_example
-VGGNet image classifier with web-based image upload
+# VGGNet image classifier with web-based image upload

 Instructions:
 1) Run docker-compose up (docker-compose.yml) to build frontend and backend iamges from this github repository